Juris-M/legal-resource-registry/README.md

 its subunits.
 In this case, either the court or jurisdiction element may be omitted from the abbreviation used in citations.
 In US citations, the former is common, the latter rather rare.
-The following examples are drawn from the [Indigo Book]() (which I heartily recommend as an alternative to the Bluebook for guidance on US citation conventions).
+The following examples are drawn from the [Indigo Book](https://law.resource.org/pub/us/code/blue/) (which I heartily recommend, incidentally, as a free and open alternative to the Bluebook for guidance on US citation conventions).

 * *Mattel, Inc. v.
 MCA Records, Inc.*, 296 F.3d 894, 908 (9th Cir.
 2002)
 * *Brown v.
 State*, 216 S.E.2d 356, 356 (Ga.
 Ct.
 App.
 1975)